SwiftyPop/TimerResBenchmark/README.md

 ~~~
 powercfg -import C:\PATH\TO\MUREN.POW
 ~~~
+3. Change your power plan setting to Muren power plan.

 ## Why & What the purpose of this?
 - The purpose of this is to disable HPET and utilize more stable and consistent timers, such as TSC at 3.32MHz, which can improve gaming performance, particularly in terms of frame rate consistency and latency.
 The benchmark allows you to find the perfect adjustment of timer resolution based on benchmark results, which can further enhance these benefits.